kosmios1/Beetle-Quest/doc/report.typ

 == Currency

-- I want to use in-game currency for roll a gacha, so that I can get a random gacha.
+- I want to use in-game currency to roll a gacha, so that I can get a random gacha.
   - `market/gacha/roll` (_user-service,user-db/market-service,market-db_)

 - I want to buy in-game currency, so that I can get more gachas.
-  - `/market/bugscoin/buy` (_market-service,market-db/user-service,user-db_)
+  - `/market/bugscoin/buy` (_user-service,user-db/market-service,market-db/user-service,user-db_)

 - I want to be safe about the in-game currency transactions, so that my money is protected.
   - `/auth/logout`, `/auth/login` (_auth-service,session-db_)